Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 ****

 ### Instructions for Reproducing Project:
 All files are reproducible and available for download and use.
-You will need login credentials for access to Zillow company database.
+You will need login credentials for access to the Zillow company database.

 1. Read and follow this README.md.